 But the landed warriors ruled the world for a good reason, as their rule was the answer to the central problem of the agricultural age.
 Food-producing peasants must store food enough to last from one harvest to the next.
-During that period they are vulnerable to pirates and plunderers; they need protection, for without armed protection farmers get plundered.
-To understand this truth you must grasp the situation of lands that lacked the means to defend themselves from predation.
+During that period they are vulnerable to pirates and plunderers; they need protection, for without armed protection farmers get robbed.
+To understand this truth you must grasp the situation of lands that lack the means to defend themselves from predation.
 In the year 1000 in England, a millennium ago, Viking ships would sail up the rivers of England every fall.
-Unopposed by a weak state ruled by King Ethelred, they would grab booty, kill the men, and sell the women and children into slavery at the slave market in Dublin where “fit young men and nubile young women commanded the highest prices.”3 All around the Mediterranean, a few centuries ago, people avoided living too near the coast, in case they should be captured by the Barbary pirates of North Africa.
+Unopposed by a weak state ruled by King Ethelred, they would grab booty, kill the men, and sell the women and children into slavery at the slave market in Dublin where “fit young men and nubile young women commanded the highest prices.”4 All around the Mediterranean, a few centuries ago, people avoided living too near the coast, in case they should be captured by the Barbary pirates of North Africa.
 It was the same thing on the shores of the Black Sea, where the merchants of Venice and Genoa collected and transported slaves for sale to the Muslim Middle East as slave-soldiers and concubines.
 Along the coast of West Africa, three centuries ago, “pirates” from New England and Liverpool bought slaves from the warring tribes of West Africa, and then transported and worked them to death in the sugar plantations of the West Indies.
 Farmers needed a strong government with effective armed forces to stop this sort of thing, and they usually got it.
 Unfortunately there was a downside to this protection.
 The warrior class wanted a high price for their protection — nice little farm you got here; pity if something should happen to it — and they usually got it.

 Then the world changed, and the protection rackets of the feudal era were consigned to the ash heap of history.